 Variable interest rate loans, or adjustable-rate loans, are financial products whose interest rates change over time.

 These loans have an introductory period with a lower interest rate before making regular rate adjustments.
 Compared to a fixed-rate loan, these personal loans may have different monthly loan payments.
-Click here to learn how to get SBA loans for real estate agents.

 The lower initial interest rates of variable-rate cash loans are one of their primary draws.
 Lenders typically offer teaser periods, during which borrowers pay lower interest rates for a predetermined period, typically one to five years.